microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

             - `[Content <IMicrosoftGraphJson>]`: Json
             - `[Description <String>]`: Optional.
 Longer text description of the user's unique activity (example: document name, first sentence, and/or metadata)
             - `[DisplayText <String>]`: Required.
 Short text description of the user's unique activity (for example, document name in cases where an activity refers to document creation)
         - `[AgeGroup <String>]`: Sets the age group of the user.
-Allowed values: null, Minor, NotAdult, and Adult.
+Allowed values: null, Minor, NotAdult and Adult.
 For more information, see legal age group property definitions.
 Returned only on $select.
 Supports $filter (eq, ne, not, and in).
         - `[AgreementAcceptances <IMicrosoftGraphAgreementAcceptance[]>]`: The user's terms of use acceptance statuses.
 Read-only.
 Nullable.
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[AgreementFileId <String>]`: The identifier of the agreement file accepted by the user.